Five Houses of Chan: Guiyang school

 The Guiyang school (潙仰宗 Guíyáng, Jpn.
 Igyō) was the first established school of the Five Houses of Zen.
 Guiyang is named after master Guishan Lingyou (771–854) (Kuei-shan Ling-yu, Jpn.
 Isan Reiyū) and his student, Yangshan Huiji (807-883, or 813–890) (Yang-shan Hui-chi, Jpn.
 Kyōzan Ejaku).

 Guishan was a disciple of Baizhang Huaihai, the Chinese Zen master whose disciples included Huangbo Xiyun (who in turn taught Línjì Yìxuán, founder of the Linji School).
 After founding the Guiyang School, Yangshan moved his school to what is now modern Jiangxi.

 The Guiyang school is distinct from the other schools due to its use of esoteric metaphors and imagery in the school's kōans and other teachings.

 Over the course of Song Dynasty (960–1279), the Guiyang school, along with the Fayan and Yunmen schools were absorbed into the Linji school.
 Chan master Hsu Yun, however, attempted to revive absorbed lineages.
 The attempt was successful regarding the Guiyang school, Hsuan Hua being its most known modern representative.

 Linji school

-The Linji (临济宗 (Lín jì zōng)) was named after Chan master Linji Yixuan, who was notable for teaching students in ways that included shouting and striking in an attempt to help students reach enlightenment.
+The Linji (临济宗 (Lín jì zōng), Japanese: Rinzai shū) was named after Chan master Linji Yixuan, who was notable for teaching students in ways that included shouting and striking in an attempt to help students reach enlightenment.
 The Linji school is the predominant Chinese Chan school.